 A new Russian serialization pilot for biologically active food additives was announced last month.
 It’s scheduled to run from April 1 of this year to March 1, 2022.

-The government has not said much beyond about the pilot.
+The government has not said much more than this about the pilot.
 It has revealed a lot more about the Russian serialization pilot for beer and beer-based drinks, which it announced last October.
 Read our blog post about that to get all the details.